 Costa Rica’s digital nomad visa application involves:

-- Registering and filling out the required digital nomad visa application forms on Costa Rica’s immigration website
+- Registering and filling out the required digital nomad visa application forms on Costa Rica’s immigration website1

-- Submitting the required documents (note: any documents not in Spanish must be accompanied by a translated version)
+- Submitting the required documents2 (note: any documents not in Spanish must be accompanied by a translated version)